nkdxczh/UthreadLib/README.md

 3. uthread_cond_broadcast: release all threads that are waiting for this cond.<br />

 ##Tests
-1. create a thread to run testfunc2. the thread request a mutex lock, execute some i++ and release the lock. get its run time and print its return value obtained by uthread_join.<br />
+1. Create a thread to run testfunc2.
+The thread request a mutex lock, execute some i++ and release the lock.
+Get its run time and print its return value obtained by uthread_join.<br />
-2. create four threads running testfunc2. let main thread waits for them and get their run time. <br />
+2. Create four threads running testfunc2.
+Let main thread waits for them and get their run time. <br />
-3.
+3. Use producer/consumer model to test cond function: Create 10 consumers.
+They are waiting for the same cond.
+Then create a producer who release 5 signal and then broadcast to release the left ones.<br\>

 ##Make & Run